-What few people know is that insects also form part of the natural diet of more common pets.
+Few people know that insects form part of the natural diet of more common pets.
 In the wild, cats and dogs are known to eat bugs to fulfill their nutritional requirements.
-For both foragers (dogs) and obligate carnivores (cats), this is a smart survival strategy: Insects are an excellent source of protein and can be found in abundant supply even when mammals like rabbits, birds, and mice are scarce. (https://honeysrealdogfood.com/in-the-wild/)
+For both foragers (dogs) and obligate carnivores (cats), this is a smart survival strategy: insects are an excellent source of protein and can be found in abundant supply even when mammals like rabbits, birds, and mice are scarce.

 Over the past few years, industry leaders, consumer advocates, and pet owners have coalesced around the need for new ideas and innovations for pet food.
 Pet food proteins largely come from the same sources as foods made for human consumption — chicken, beef, fish — though the ingredients found in pet formulas are often sourced from scraps, organ meet (offal), or bones.
 Growing consumer demand for higher-quality, human-grade proteins in pet food has placed additional pressure on a food system that relies on resource-intensive livestock farming.
 With the United Nations Food and Agriculture Organization (FAO) estimating that global human consumption of meat will rise by more than 100% between 2000 and 2050, the trend towards human-grade chicken or beef protein in pet food seems unsustainable in the long term.

 Pet food producers have begun offering insect protein alternatives, mostly in niche markets — but as interest and awareness has grown, so have the options for an expanding customer base.
-Dutch manufacturer Jonker Petfood unveiled a dog food formula with insects as the only animal source of protein at the 2014 Interzoo pet food industry exhibition. (http://www.petfoodindustry.com/articles/4328-jonker-petfood-offers-new-petfood-using-insects-as-protein-source) Cricket flour is also used in dog treats, such as Chloe’s Treats (http://www.chloestreats.com/).
-And Wilder & Harrier is a Canada-based pet food manufacturer specializing in sustainable and nutritious products using cricket protein. (https://en.wilderharrier.com/)
+Dutch manufacturer Jonker Petfood unveiled a dog food formula with insects as the only animal source of protein at the 2014 Interzoo pet food industry exhibition.
+Cricket flour is also used in dog treats, such as Chloe’s Treats (US)